hrothmar/hrothmar.com/guides/2018-10-25 - Most Profitable Cash Crops in Stardew Valley.md

 - Day 16: Sell twenty-one for 735g, purchase and plant 37 more seeds.
 - Day 20: Sell thirty-seven for 1,295g, purchase and plant 64 more seeds, pocket the 15g remainder.
 - Day 24: Sell sixty-four more seeds for 2,240g, purchase and plant 112 more seeds.
-- Day 28: **Sell one hundred and twelve for 3,920g** and roll around in your money pit like some sort of Scrooge McDuck of Parsnips. *Note: It will be extremely difficult to ever actually achieve having 112 parsnips, especially for players <a href="https://stardewvalleywiki.com/Sprinkler">who cannot leverage Sprinklers</a>, since having a high quantity of crops without sprinklers will quickly drain all of your energy watering them. *
+- Day 28: **Sell one hundred and twelve for 3,920g** and roll around in your money pit like some sort of Scrooge McDuck of Parsnips. *Note: It will be extremely difficult to ever actually achieve having 112 parsnips, especially for players [who cannot leverage Sprinklers](https://stardewvalleywiki.com/Sprinkler), since having a high quantity of crops without sprinklers will quickly drain all of your energy watering them. *

 This is because despite Parsnips having half of the Gold per Seed value of Cauliflower, it has over four times more ROI.